Skip to Content

 The final step is property and debt distribution.
 Prior to a judge undertaking this task, the parties will be ordered to participate in Family Financial Mediation.
 During this process, you and your attorney will meet with a NC Certified Family Financial mediator who will attempt to help the parties reach their own property distribution agreement.
 Our lead attorney, Kelli Allen, is certified to conduct Family Financial Mediation and can offer particular insight into the mediation process.

 If the parties are unable to agree on the division of property, the judge will determine which spouse shall have ownership of each asset and assume responsibility for each debt.
 This is based on the principle of “fairness”.
 In North Carolina, the presumption is that an equal distribution is a fair distribution.
 However, either party may request that the court make an unequal distribution if he or she can demonstrate that the only way to obtain a fair result is through an unequal distribution of property.
-The factors used to determine whether a deviation is proper are found in North Carolina General Statute 50-20 and include:

 • The income, property, and liabilities of each party at the time the division of property is to become effective.